Skip to content

 • Gentle movements that help the nerve slide freely through surrounding tissues

-• Reduces nerve adhesions and improves mobility of nerve roots
+• Reduces nerve adhesions and improves mobility

 • Must be performed gently within pain-free ranges

-• Should not increase arm symptoms.
-If they do, stop and consult Dr. Notley
+• Should not increase arm symptoms—if they do, stop and consult Dr. Notley

 Postural Correction Exercises